Bow Valley Parkway Scenic Drive: A Local’s Guide

 Morant’s Curve is one of the most famous photography spots in Banff National Park.
 This photogenic spot was named for Nicholas Morant, a photographer for Canadian Pacific Railway.
 Parks Canada often used his photos to promote Banff and Lake Louise.

-Due the popularity of this photo op, you may find it hard to get a parking spot in the small parking area.
-But, if you do get a spot, you’ll need to safely cross the Bow Valley Parkway to the viewpoint.
+Due to the popularity of this photo spot, it can be hard to get a parking space in the small lot.
+If you do get one you’ll need to safely cross the Bow Valley Parkway to the viewpoint.

 Morant’s Curve is famous as you can see an S-shaped curve in the CPR train tracks alongside the turquoise coloured glacier fed Bow River with the dramatic Lake Louise area Rocky Mountain peaks as a backdrop.
-If you wait patiently for a train (which typically come every 15-20 minutes), you’ll get a very Canadian photograph to remember your trip by.
+If you wait patiently for a train, you’ll get a very Canadian photograph to remember your trip by.

 Coral Creek Picnic Area

-The Coral Creek Picnic Area is a real hidden gem along the BVP.
+The Coral Creek Picnic Area is a real hidden gem along the Bow Valley Parkway.
 This small creekside clearing is a perfect spot for a picnic near Lake Louise.
 Enjoy the sound of rushing water while you enjoy the views of Mount Temple (3,544 m) through the trees.
 There is a beautiful stone fireplace next to the river and many of the picnic tables have charcoal bbqs.

 Facilities include toilets, garbages, recycling and 20 parking spots.